mambucodev/my-website/content/blog/2025-09-23-new-brand/index.md

 Don't worry, I haven't got one yet.
 But I'm planning to.

 Actually I'm kind of scared, because what if I don't like it and go back to using my iPhone?
-But that's another honestly, maybe I'm worrying too much.
+But honestly, maybe I'm worrying too much.
 Oh and by the way, I'm probably gonna get a [Nothing 3](https://nothing.tech/products/phone-3).

 ## Conclusion